 About the Journal

-Human Biology and Public Health is the official journal of the Auxological Society.
+Human Biology and Public Health is the official journal of the Auxological Society in cooperation with the German Society for Public Health and Population Medicine.

 Aims & Scope

-Human Biology and Public Health will begin as a twice a year, blind peer-reviewed, international journal that publishes reports of original research, theoretical articles, timely reviews, and short notes in the field of human biology and public health.
-As the official journal of the Auxological Society, the Journal also publishes proceedings of research presented at its annual scientific meeting.
+Human Biology and Public Health is a blind peer-reviewed, international journal that continuously publishes reports of original research, theoretical articles, timely reviews, and short notes in the field of human biology and public health.
+As the official journal of the Auxological Societyin cooperation with the German Society for Public Health and Population Medicine (DGÖGB), the Journal also publishes perspectives and proceedings of research presented at their annual scientific meetings.

 Human Biology and Public Health seeks scholarly manuscripts that address all aspects of the biology of living humans and publishes basic, applied, and methodologically-oriented research, including growth, nutrition, aging, physical activity, fitness, ecology, and their medical/clinical perspectives.